-Hart County was established on January 28, 1819 from Hardin County and Barren County.
+Hart County was created on January 28, 1819 from Hardin County and Barren County.
 Currently the county was named in honor of Nathaniel G. S. Hart (1784–1813), army major and lawyer captured at the Battle of Frenchtown.

-Locations adjacent to Hart County happen to be Hardin County (north), LaRue County (northeast), Green County (east), Metcalfe County (southeast), Barren County (south), Edmonson County (southwest), Grayson County (northwest).
+Bordering Counties are Hardin County (north), LaRue County (northeast), Green County (east), Metcalfe County (southeast), Barren County (south), Edmonson County (southwest), Grayson County (northwest).

 Hart County vital records can be found at the Kentucky Department of Health (VDH) Office of Vital Records which has copies for of birth & deathe certificates (1911 - present), marriage licenses & divorce decrees (since June 1958).
 There is a fee for each copy requested.
 Please refer to the information to the Statewide Vital Records in Kentucky for current fees and application process.

 You can search online for Hart County Birth, Marriage, Divorce or Death Records.
 You can also Order Electronically Online or you can download an application for Birth Certificate, Marriage / Divorce Certificate or Death Certificates to mail.